 See related: United Airlines partners

-The Club Infinite card’s lack of a sign-up bonus has a major impact on its rewards earning potential, even with no annual fee at play in the first year.
-Based on the average person’s spending, the Club Infinite Card earns around $324 worth of United miles in the first year, compared to the United Explorer card’s $898 (assuming you earn the full sign-up bonus of 40,000 miles by spending $2,000 in the first three months).
+Despite its annual fee, the Club Infinite card offers great first-year value.
+However, it ultimately loses out to the United Explorer given that card’s high sign-up bonus and waived first-year annual fee.
+Based on the average person’s spending and subtracting the annual fee, the Club Infinite Card earns around $939 worth of United miles in the first year, compared to the United Explorer card’s $1,354 (assuming you earn the full sign-up bonus of up to 70,000 miles – 60,000 miles after spending $3,000 in the first three months, plus an additional 10,000 miles after spending $6,000 in the first six months).
 This assumes a mile value of 1.52 cents per mile and an annual card spend of $15,900.

 |Card||Sign-up bonus||Average rewards earned||Annual fee||Total earned|